 Pat Blocksom has been a partner with Dunphy Best Blocksom LLP since 1990.
 She is a skilled senior matrimonial lawyer and her practice emphasizes negotiated resolutions to complex property, support and custody settlements.
 Pat’s current practice focuses on mediation, arbitration and assisted negotiations.

 Pat received her appointment as Queen’s Counsel in 1998.
-She was inducted as a fellow of the International Academy of Matrimonial Lawyers in 2001, which is an international organization dedicated to improving international family law practice throughout the world.
+She was inducted as a fellow of the International Academy of Family Lawyers in 2001, which is an international organization dedicated to improving international family law practice throughout the world.

 In 2011, Pat was inducted by the Lieutenant Governor of Alberta into the Alberta Order of Excellence—the highest honour the Province of Alberta can bestow on a citizen.
 This award recognizes Albertans who have made a difference, who have served Albertans with excellence and distinction, and whose contributions will stand the test of time.
-Pat is the first female lawyer in Alberta to receive this prestigious award.
+Pat is the first female lawyer in Alberta to receive this prestigious award

 Also in 2011, Pat received the Canadian Bar Association Touchstone Award for her outstanding accomplishments in promoting equality in the Canadian legal community.